junxit/us-congress-bills-116/metadata.md

 - 2020-09-22 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
 - 2020-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4679-4680)
 - 2020-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2020-09-23 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.